 This is not a sponsored post.
 Bob’s Red Mill sent me hazelnut meal for recipe testing, and as always, I only cook with products I love and all opinions are my own.

-- 4 6 to 8-ounce boneless, skinless chicken breasts
+- 4 (approximately 6 to 8-ounce) chicken breasts, boneless, skinless

-- Handful of fresh baby spinach leaves, washed and dried (amounts may vary - see instruction no. 5)
+- 1 handful fresh baby spinach leaves, washed and dried (amounts may vary - see recipe instructions)